Basic Brown Stock

 Poultry Stock

 Of course this works best with wild birds like turkey, pheasant — or even a big mess of quail.
-Don’t just “breast ’em out” and toss the rest — all those bones and meat are the ticket to great stock!
+PLEASE do not just “breast ’em out” and toss the rest — all those bones and meat are a first-class ticket to great stock!

 Preparing Poultry for Stock

-With processed chickens, the whole weight will equate to about 52% boneless meat, 20% skin and 28% bones.
+When boning out whole processed grocery store chickens, the weight ratio if what you are left with (after subtracting giblets & neck if included) will be about 52% boneless meat, 20% skin and 28% bones.

-So, for instance, to get 12 lbs of bones you may need over 40 lbs of poultry.
+So, for instance, to wind up with 12 lbs of bones you may need over 40 lbs of poultry.

-Regardless, save the skins!
-Tremendous flavor there – even from store-bought critters.
-Of course with game that means you need to do a thorough plucking job… which can be a big hassle!
+Whether wild or store-bought, save the skins!
+Roasted and crumbled into the stockpot they add tremendous flavor.
+And for commercial chickens or turkeys, it lets you harvest much of the fat.
+Of course with wild birds that means you need to do a thorough plucking job… which can be a big hassle.

-Normally your limiting factor for the number of “Servings” is one of two things: the weight of bones you have available, and the size of your largest stock pot (unless you split it into multiple pots).
+Normally the limiting factor for the number of “Servings” is either the weight of bones you have available, or the capacity of your stock pot.

-So fiddle with the pot size below until you come up with a number that is both a) not bigger than your biggest pot and b) not more bones than you have on hand.
+So fiddle with the pot size below until you come up with a number that is both a) not bigger than your biggest pot and b) not more bones than you expect to use.
 All of the other ingredients will fall into line.